 Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
-Of the new standards, amendments and interpretations effective subsequent to the financial year of the Commission, IFRS 16, Leases, is expected to have a material impact on the Commission's financial statements.
+New standards, amendments and interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the Commission's financial statements.